 1. Know The Enemy

-First of all you, need to be aware of likely predators in your area: foxes, hawks, owls, coyotes, raccoons and possums tend to be the most common.
+First of all, you need to be aware of likely predators in your area: foxes, hawks, owls, coyotes, raccoons, and possums tend to be the most common.

-If you know which predators are likely to attack you can create effective defenses to stop them.
+If you know which predators are likely to attack, you can create effective defenses to stop them.

 Some of these predators are very smart, others opportunists.
 Each can be deterred by simple backyard security.